Thinklab-SJTU/Bench2Drive-VL/README.md

 ![B2DVL Header](./assets/Bench2Drive-VL.png)

-🚗 **Bench2Drive-VL** is the first closed-loop full-stack benchmark for vision-language models (VLMs) in autonomous driving.
+🚗 **Bench2Drive-VL** is a closed-loop full-stack benchmark for vision-language models (VLMs) in autonomous driving.
 In VQA part, our rule-based expert model DriveCommenter is used for generating VQAs' ground truth in CARLA simulator (or from static datasets like Bench2Drive).
 Original Bench2Drive metrics are used for planning benchmarking.

 <h2 align="center">
   <a href="https://meteorcollector.github.io/B2DVL-docs-site/">> Document</a>